onera/Cassiopee/Converter/doc/source/Internal.rst

 .. py:function:: Converter.Internal.moveNodeFromPaths(t, path1, path2)

-    Move node designated by path2 to path2.
+    Move node located at path1 in t to path2.

     Exists also as in place version (_moveNodeFromPaths) that modifies t and returns None.

     :param t: input node
-    :type  t: pyTree node or list of pyTree nodes
+    :type  t: pyTree node
-    :param path1: node path that mus be moved (must exist)
+    :param path1: initial path of node to move
     :type  path1: string
-    :param path2: destination path (must exist)
+    :param path2: destination path
     :type  path2: string
     :return: reference copy of t with node moved
     :rtype: same as t

+    .. note:: new in version 3.2.

     *Example of use:*

-    * `Move node from paths (pyTree) <Examples/Converter/moveNodeFromPathsPT.py>`_:
+    * `Move node from path1 to path2 (pyTree) <Examples/Converter/moveNodeFromPathsPT.py>`_:

     .. literalinclude:: ../build/Examples/Converter/moveNodeFromPathsPT.py

-    ..
-Note: new in version 3.2.

 Modify nodes
 -------------